thecapo/ticketViewer2019/README.md

     ```

   ###### Note
-    ● Once the testing features is compiled it the VCR gem will create recordings of the external api.
+    ● When running 'Testing the features' for the first time it will create a recording of the external api and will place it inside spec/support.
+    ● I also added a feature in VCR where it will record the status of the external api from time to time.
     ● Testing can be done offline.
-    ● if VCR sees any changes to the API it will result an error and will need to be updated.
+    ● If VCR sees any changes to the API it will result an error and will need to be updated.

   #### Resources
     ● For testing HTTParty